Anne Murray: 1990s–2000s

 Anne Murray Duets: Friends and Legends was recorded in four cities – Toronto, Nashville, New York, and Los Angeles.
 According to Billboard magazine, the album reached No. 2 on the Canadian pop album charts and was certified Double Platinum in Canada after merely two months, representing sales of over 200,000 units.
 The album was the second-highest debuting CD on the Billboard Top 200 albums chart for the week ending February 2, 2008.
 It entered the chart at No. 42, making it her highest-charting U.S. CD release since 1999's What a Wonderful World, which peaked at No. 38 on the Top 200 and was certified Platinum by the Recording Industry Association of America (RIAA).
 Also for the week ending February 2, 2008, the CD debuted at No. 8 on Billboard's Top Country Albums chart and at No. 3 on its Top Internet Albums chart.
 Murray was nominated for the 2008 Juno Award for Album of the Year and Pop Album of the Year.

 Murray's album What a Wonderful World was re-released in July 2008 in North America as a 14-song package.
 A new Christmas album, titled Anne Murray's Christmas Album with bonus DVD was released in October 2008.
 Sony BMG Music also released an Elvis Presley Christmas album, titled Christmas Duets on October 14, 2008, featuring a virtual duet of "Silver Bells" with Murray.

 Murray retired from both recording and performing after the issue of her final Christmas album in 2008, later explaining, "I did it for 40 years and that's long enough to do anything...I wanted to go out still singing well, and not having to make excuses."
 Despite continuing offers to take part in live concert appearances, duets and other recording activities, Murray has remained firmly retired since then, and insists she hasn't second-guessed the decision for a moment: "I was one of those who couldn't.
 I have too much trouble settling for less."

+In June 2025, she announced the album Here You Are, which was released on September 5, 2025: a compilation of previously unreleased tracks recorded earlier in her career, including a cover of Bryan Adams's "Straight from the Heart".
+Murray also lent her voice to voice-tracking for a Sirius XM Christmas music channel, Holidays with Anne Murray and Friends, during the 2025 holiday season.

+On October 27, 2025, a Nashville tribute to Murray's career was held at the Opry House, home to the Grand Ole Opry, with Trisha Yearwood, k.d. lang, and Randy Travis in attendance.
+The evening included a surprise appearance by Nancy Jones, the widow of country singer George Jones, who was among those who called for Murray to be inducted into the Country Music Hall of Fame.